-Ingrown hairs are most often the result of aggressive or incorrect hair removal, as shaving and waxing super-frequently can cause hairs to curl into the skin rather than growing back out.
+Ingrown hairs may be the result of aggressive or incorrect hair removal, as shaving and waxing super-frequently may cause hairs to curl into the skin rather than growing back out.
 (This is why you can usually see a tiny hair follicle under or inside the lesion.)
-Clogged pores are another culprit, too, because if there's an excess of dead skin and debris, it can trap the hairs underneath the surface, causing them to grow sideways under the skin.
+But at their root (pun intended), they're due to growth.

 Ingrown hairs tend to be more common in coarse and curly hair types, though they can happen to anyone regardless of texture.